xpipe-io/xpipe/DEVELOPMENT.md

 This is due to the fact that some components are only included in the release version and not in this repository.
 XPipe is able to automatically detect your local installation and fetch the required components from it when it is run in a development environment.

+You need to have GraalVM Community Edition for Java 20 installed as a JDK to compile the project.
+If you are on Linux or macOS, you can easily accomplish that by running the `setup.sh` script.
+On Windows, you have to manually install the JDK.

 ## Building and Running